Sabroxy (Oroxylum indicum Extract)

 Pre-RCT-Era Pharmacology and Use

-Sabroxy inherits historical context from Oroxylum indicum, a plant documented across Asian medical and ethnobotanical traditions.
-That history supports plausibility for the source plant, while the concentrated branded extract still needs to be judged by modern dose, standardization, and human outcomes.
+Sabroxy inherits its history from Oroxylum indicum, a tree used across Asian medical traditions long before the modern branded extract existed.
+That history supports plausibility for the source plant, while the concentrated, standardized extract still has to be judged on modern dose, standardization, and human outcomes.

 Traditional Medicine Systems